An investigation into Siyata Mobile Inc. (NASDAQ:SYTA)'s technical aspects - The Dwinnex

 Shares Statistics:

-According to the various share statistics, SYTA traded on average about 3.68M shares per day over the past 3-months and 2.22M shares per day over the past 10 days.
+The stock has traded on average 3.77M shares per day over the past 3-months and 3.29M shares per day over the last 10 days, according to various share statistics.
 A total of 44.87M shares are outstanding, with a floating share count of 44.73M.
-Insiders hold about 1.75% of the company’s shares, while institutions hold 6.20% stake in the company.
-Shares short for SYTA as of Jan 12, 2023 were 1.84M with a Short Ratio of 2.54M, compared to 1.7M on Dec 14, 2022.
+Insiders hold about 0.30% of the company’s shares, while institutions hold 6.20% stake in the company.
+Shares short for SYTA as of Jan 12, 2023 were 1.84M with a Short Ratio of 1.89M, compared to 1.7M on Dec 14, 2022.
 Therefore, it implies a Short% of Shares Outstanding of 4.10% and a Short% of Float of 4.17%.

 Earnings Estimates